-Rotating Components!
+A WARNING Rotating Components!

-During installation, testing, servicing and troubleshooting of this product it may be necessary to work with live and exposed rotating components.
+During installation, testing, servicing and troubleshooting of this product it may be necessary to measure the speed of rotating components.
 Have a qualified or licensed service individual who has been properly trained in handling exposed rotating components, perform these tasks.
-Failure to follow all safety precautions could result in rotating components cutting and slashing technician which could result in death or serious injury.
+Failure to follow all safety precautions when exposed to rotating components could result in death or serious injury.

-Using the Service Test Guide in Table 8, p.
-50, momentarily jump across the Test 1 & Test 2 terminals on LTB1 one time to start the Minimum Ventilation Test.
+Using the Service Test Guide in Table 7, momentarily jump across the Test 1 & Test 2 terminals on LTB1 one time to start the Minimum Ventilation Test.

-- 1. Set the minimum position setpoint for the economizer to the required percentage of minimum ventilation using the setpoint potentiometer located on the Economizer Control (ECA). - The economizer will drive to its minimum position setpoint, exhaust fans (if applicable) may start at random, and the supply fan will start when the SERVICETEST is initiated. - The Exhaust Fan will start anytime the economizer damper position is equal to or greater than the exhaust fan setpoint. - 2.
-Verify that the dampers stroked to the minimum position. - 3.
-ReliaTel Control - Momentarily jump across the Test 1 & Test 2 terminals on LTB1 one additional time if continuing from previous component start-up or until the desired start-up component Test is started. - 4.
-Verify that the dampers stroked to the full open position. - 5.
-To stop the SERVICETEST, turn the main power disconnect switch to the "Off" position or proceed to the next component start-up procedure.
+1. Set the minimum position setpoint for the economizer to the required percentage of minimum ventilation using the setpoint potentiometer located on the Economizer Control (ECA).

+The economizer will drive to its minimum position setpoint, exhaust fans (if applicable) may start at random, and the supply fan will start when the SERVICE TEST is initiated.

+The Exhaust Fan will start anytime the economizer damper position is equal to or greater than the exhaust fan setpoint.

+- 2. Verify that the dampers stroked to the minimum position. - 3.
+ReliaTel Control

+Momentarily jump across the Test 1 & Test 2 terminals on LTB1 one additional time if continuing from previous component start-up or until the desired start-up component Test is started.

+- 4. Verify that the dampers stroked to the full open position. - 5.
+To stop the SERVICE TEST, turn the main power disconnect switch to the "Off" position or proceed to the next component start-up procedure.